Mahwah station: History

 In 1904, the Erie Railroad re-developed the area of and around the depot.
 The crossing of East Ramapo Avenue next to the depot was changed from at-grade to a new railroad bridge to the south, and the original two track alignment was widened to four tracks.
 Freight trains would use the inside tracks.
 A new depot was also constructed in 1904, with the original 1871 depot being moved to fresh land called Depot Park, saving it from demolition.
 In designing Depot Square Park involved the extension of East Ramapo Avenue to Franklin Turnpike and a new connection with Miller Road.
 The square within the four roads became the park.

 In 1908, electrical crossing gates were installed in Mahwah, as Rockland Electric came in and powered up the municipality.
 The new electrical gates would be managed by a man who was working in the gatehouse that used to serve as the watchman's shanty.
 The 1904 depot only lasted over a decade, as in 1914, the station burned due to a fire that was left untouched.
 Mahwah still did not have a fire company in the 16 years following the burning of Oweno, Local residents had been talking about organizing one and getting a fire engine, but that ended up not occurring.
 A new depot was constructed by the Erie Railroad in 1915, an irregular shape design with a wood and stucco design.
 The roof was created out of asbestos shingles.

 In 1967, the Mahwah Historical Society acquired the 1871 depot and began to restore the structure.
 In order to do this, the station was moved 200 ft from its site to a spot across from Winter's Pond.
 The depot required repairing the roof, installing new glass, repairing doors and chimney.
 Special molding was inserted around the depot, and the flooring required replacement.
 The depot was completed on September 22, 1968.
 In 1970, the society acquired a caboose once used by the Erie that was constructed in 1910.
 The Erie donated ties and rails in return for payment of the track crews and the caboose was moved by crane into its new spot.

 The 1915 station house underwent renovations in 2016.

+In March 2023, NJ Transit announced plans to revitalize the station with roof repairs, retaining wall and electrical work.